 If you’re not testing with high-fidelity prototypes, are you really getting the most valuable feedback?
 By using realistic prototypes that are tailored to the testing experience, participants are more likely to behave naturally — as if they were interacting with the real product.
-And thanks to our partnerships with two of the best usability testing and research tools, gathering feedback for your high-fidelity Framer prototypes is now as easy as grabbing a link.
+And thanks to our partnerships with a few of the best usability testing and research tools, gathering feedback for your high-fidelity Framer prototypes is now as easy as grabbing a link.

 Partnerships that cover all testing scenarios

 Today we’re announcing partnerships with UserZoom, UserTesting, and Lookback, all great usability testing and research tools that offer a variety of solutions catering to all testing scenarios.
 By making our product compatible with these tools, we aim to offer you more choices when it comes to connecting with and gathering feedback on your product or feature ideas.